ntop/ntopng/doc/src/developing_alerts/developing_alerts.rst

 Creating Flow Alerts
 --------------------

-Alert classes are instantiated inside :code:`buildAlert`, a method that must be implemented by each flow callback.
-This method is called by ntopng to create the alert, when it has been told to do so from a flow callback.
+Alert classes are instantiated inside :code:`buildAlert`, a method that must be implemented by each flow check.
+This method is called by ntopng to create the alert, when it has been told to do so from a flow check.

-Callbacks use :code:`triggerAlertAsync` to tell ntopng to create an alert.
-Indeed, The actual alert creation is triggered from the flow callback with the call :code:`f->triggerAlertAsync`.
+Checks use :code:`triggerAlertAsync` to tell ntopng to create an alert.
+Indeed, The actual alert creation is triggered from the flow check with the call :code:`f->triggerAlertAsync`.
 This call tells ntopng to create an alert identified with :code:`BlacklistedFlowAlert::getClassType()` on the flow instance pointed by :code:`f`.

 Creating Host Alerts
 --------------------

-Alert classes are instantiated inside host callbacks.
+Alert classes are instantiated inside host checks.

-Callbacks use :code:`triggerAlert` to tell ntopng to create an alert.
-Indeed, The actual alert creation is triggered from the host callback with the call :code:`h->triggerAlert` that wants a pointer to the host alert instance as parameter.
+Checks use :code:`triggerAlert` to tell ntopng to create an alert.
+Indeed, The actual alert creation is triggered from the host check with the call :code:`h->triggerAlert` that wants a pointer to the host alert instance as parameter.
 This call tells ntopng to create an alert on the host instance pointed by :code:`h`.

 Example